libretime/libretime/docs/manual/exporting-the-schedule/index.md

     "sunday":[],
     "AIRTIME_API_VERSION":"1.1"})

-If you see the message *You are not allowed to access this resource* when attempting to display schedule information in your web browser, log in to the Airtime administration interface, click *System* in the main menu, then *Preferences*.
+If you see the message *You are not allowed to access this resource* when attempting to display schedule information in your web browser, log in to the Libretime administration interface, click *System* in the main menu, then *Preferences*.
 Set **Allow Remote Websites To Access "Schedule" Info?** to **Enabled**, click the **Save** button, then refresh the browser window opened on the schedule export URL.
 If you do not wish to make schedule information available to the public, set this option to **Disabled** instead.

 ![](static/Screenshot497-System_preferences_240.png)

 Caching schedule information
 ----------------------------

-If the Airtime server is behind a firewall, or you want to protect the Airtime server from large numbers of schedule requests, you may wish to cache the schedule information on a public-facing or intermediate server.
-You can then create a firewall rule that only allows the schedule server to connect to the Airtime server, in addition to any remote users of the Airtime web interface.
+If the Libretime server is behind a firewall, or you want to protect the Libretime server from large numbers of schedule requests, you may wish to cache the schedule information on a public-facing or intermediate server.
+You can then create a firewall rule that only allows the schedule server to connect to the Libretime server, in addition to any remote users of the Libretime web interface.

 Your system administrator can set up schedule caching on a standard Apache and PHP enabled web server with the *curl* program installed, using the following steps:

-1. Create a shell script on the schedule server (schedule.example.com) that polls the remote Airtime server (airtime.example.com), and writes the metadata returned into a pair of local temporary files:
+1. Create a shell script on the schedule server (schedule.example.com) that polls the remote Libretime server (libretime.example.com), and writes the metadata returned into a pair of local temporary files:

-    sudo nano /usr/local/bin/airtime-schedule.sh
+    sudo nano /usr/local/bin/libretime-schedule.sh

-The content of this file should be like the following script, replacing airtime.example.com with the name of your Airtime server:
+The content of this file should be like the following script, replacing libretime.example.com with the name of your Libretime server:

     #!/bin/sh

-    curl -s "https://airtime.example.com/api/live-info/?callback=***" > /tmp/live-info
+    curl -s "https://libretime.example.com/api/live-info/?callback=***" > /tmp/live-info

-    curl -s "https://airtime.example.com/api/week-info/?callback=***" > /tmp/week-info
+    curl -s "https://libretime.example.com/api/week-info/?callback=***" > /tmp/week-info

 2. Make the script executable:

-    sudo chmod +x /usr/local/bin/airtime-schedule.sh
+    sudo chmod +x /usr/local/bin/libretime-schedule.sh

 3. Create an Apache VirtualHost configuration for the schedule server: